-Workgroups are where the community and subject matter experts come together to achieve a common goal.
-Each workgroup has the authority to fund projects, support existing programs, and pilot new ones that drive the metrics inside the Regional Health Improvement Plan (RHIP).
+Our workgroups bring together community and subject matter experts to achieve a common goal.
+Each workgroup has the authority to fund projects, support existing programs, and pilot new ones that drive the metrics of the Regional Health Improvement Plan (RHIP).

 Who can be a member?
 Anyone.
 How many can you sign up for?
 As many as you want.
 The only requirement to keep up your membership is to attend regularly.
-Read the descriptions of each workgroup topic below to find the one you feel is best for you.
+Read the descriptions of the workgroup priority areas below to find the one you feel is the best fit for you.

 Address Poverty and Enhance Self Sufficiency